 Toastmasters is perfect for developing self-confidence for public speaking and oral communication.
 If you have a desire to overcome public speaking fears, or are driven to share your ideas with others, Toastmasters is a safe place for you to hone your craft and interact with like-minded professionals.
 Participation in Toastmasters clubs can count toward scholarship goals for full-time faculty, professional development activity for associate faculty, career skills for alumni, and possibly even PLA (Prior Learning Assessment) credit for students.
 Check with your leadership and/or advising team for details.

 To take advantage of Pathways and all of the resources that Toastmasters International offers, membership is required.
 There is a $20 one-time initial registration fee and then dues are only $45 every six months.
 That’s it!
 The return on this investment is diversified as it allows you access to the educational tools available in Pathways, opportunities for recognition and advancement, and the ability to participate in a variety of official Toastmasters International events such as contests or to fill leadership positions within the organization.
 As they say, membership has its privileges and its rewards!

 Can I visit a club meeting to see what it’s all about?

 Absolutely!
 Visiting a club meeting is easy.
 Simply click on the link to the club you wish to visit and then click on the meeting Zoom link at the time of the meeting you wish to attend.
 Be prepared to have your video on and if you are willing, to jump in and start speaking!

-Participation in Toastmasters demonstrates a commitment to your professional development, will improve self-confidence, will show your commitment to community and networking, and will provide you a set of skills for use in your personal and professional life.
+Participation in Toastmasters demonstrates a commitment to your professional development, improves self-confidence, shows your commitment to community, offers networking opportunities, and provides a set of valuable skills for use in your personal and professional life.